ghga-de/file-services-backend/.readme_generation/dev_guide.md

 There is a templating system in place that allows for cleaner control over dependencies.
 Here's how it works:
 1. In `/lock`, there are several `requirements-*` files:
    - `requirements-dev-template.in`: Contains *uncapped* (no upper bound) dependencies that are controlled by the Microservice Template Repository and used for development in all GHGA microservice projects (including monorepos).
    - `requirements-dev.in`: Contains any other dependencies required for development of this repository specifically.
-  - `requirements-dev.txt`: Lock file containing production *and* development dependencies.
+   - `requirements-dev.txt`: Lock file containing application *and* development dependencies.
-  - `requirements.txt`: Lock file containing *only* production dependencies.
+   - `requirements.txt`: Lock file containing *only* application dependencies.

-2. `.pyproject_generation/pyproject_custom.toml` is used to define production-specific python dependencies.
+2. `.pyproject_generation/pyproject_custom.toml` is used to define core application dependencies, without which the service cannot run.
 When changes are made, `scripts/update_pyproject.py` must be run to update the `pyproject.toml` file at the root level.

 3. `scripts/update_lock.py --upgrade` is used to combine information from `requirements-dev-template.in`, `requirements-dev.in`, and `pyproject.toml` to build the two lock files listed above.